raehelen/OrdnanceSurvey.github.io/_pages/Home.md

 <br>

 <details>
-<summary>How will I know which folder to search?</summary>
+<summary>How will I know what to look for?</summary>
 <br>
-The product repositories will be structured like so:
+Within each repository you will find:
 <br>
 <br>